BrainPonders/PocoClass/README.md

   - Home/End to jump to first/last option
   - Blue highlight for visual feedback
   - Includes zero-options guard to prevent navigation errors and accidental form submission
-- ✅ **Auto-remove draft status** - Rules automatically change from "draft" to "active" status when user saves and all mandatory steps (1-3 and 6) are complete.
-Steps 1-3 are considered mandatory: rule name/description, 3+ OCR pattern groups, and correspondent OR document type.
 - ✅ **Fixed custom fields not loading/saving** - Custom fields now properly save to and load from YAML.
 Previously only "Document Category" was supported; now ALL custom fields are handled.
 All user values are properly escaped to prevent YAML syntax errors with special characters.
 - ✅ **Fixed tag extraction not saving** - Tag extraction rules (dynamic metadata) now properly save to YAML with pattern, value, and optional prefix fields.
 All values are escaped for safety.
 - ✅ **Fixed dynamic extraction rules not loading** - Added missing conversion code in `convert_backend_to_frontend()` to properly load dynamic metadata extraction rules (date extraction and tag extraction) from YAML files when opening existing rules in the rule editor.